9. Ariel’s Undersea Adventures

 B. Under the Sea: Journey of the Little Mermaid (Magic Kingdom, 2012)

-Given its Fantasyland settling, Magic Kingdom’s version of the ride adopted a much more elaborate wrap.
-Guests enter alongside a shipwreck and wind through pathways wedged between Prince Eric’s seaside castle and a waterfall-fed stream.
+Given its Fantasyland setting, Magic Kingdom’s version of the ride adopted a much more fantastical wrap.
+Guests enter alongside a shipwreck and wind through pathways wedged between Prince Eric’s seaside castle and waterfall-fed tidal pools.
 The queue then enters a series of wave-carved “caverns” that include interactive games hosted by Scuttle (in Animatronic form) and some mischievous hermit crabs.
 Lit by sea glass lanterns and filled with remnants of ships, the caverns eventually lead into vaults “under” the castle, then to the loading area of the ride itself – here with a gorgeous mural of Ariel at sunset, alone on a rock as she gazes across the sea.

 All that queue space is needed since Magic Kingdom’s version was built to include FastPass+ (now Genie+ Lightning Lane), creating a slow-moving Standby line that builds to significant wait times.
-(High-capacity, continuously loading rides like this are supposed to be the low-wait, high-throughput options between E-Ticket Lightning Lanes.
-Case in point: California Adventure’s version of the ride spent most of its life as a pleasant walk-on.
+(High-capacity, continuously loading rides like this are supposed to be the low-wait, high-throughput options you ride with little wait between E-Ticket Lightning Lanes.
+Case in point: California Adventure’s version of the ride spent most of its life as a pleasant, continuously-available walk-on.
 However, the Disneyland version got its own Genie+ Lightning Lane in 2024, predictably causing it to have continuous, lengthy Standby waits, too.
 Woohoo!)

 Other than the queue and the loading area mural, the only noticeable difference between the rides is that Magic Kingdom’s includes an electrical “zapping” sound to accompany the small vignette of Ursula’s death.